Terms and Conditions of Business

 3.3 Failure To Pay

-This may affect your credit rating and will likely result in notice of termination of services provided to you by Surrey Hills Equine Veterinary Practice Ltd. Once your debt has been referred then payment should be made directly to the debt agency.
+This may be reported to credit reference agencies by our appointed debt recovery service and will likely result in notice of termination of services provided to you by Surrey Hills Equine Veterinary Practice Ltd. Once your debt has been referred then payment should be made directly to the debt agency.

 3.4 Inability To Pay

 If for any reason you foresee difficulties paying for treatment, please discuss this with us as soon as possible.
-Any part payments or instalments can ONLY be authorised by a member of management and may only be agreed PRIOR to treatment.
-Upfront payment will be required following cases of unauthorised payments by instalments.
+Any part payments or installments can only be authorised by a member of management and may only be agreed PRIOR to treatment.
+Upfront payment will be required following cases of unauthorised payments by installments.

 3.5.
 Cancellation and Missed Appointments Policy